Examples of unpaid invoice reminders depending on the situation

-Fintecture, the instant transfer payment solution
+Fintecture, the bank transfer payment solution

 Reduce or even eliminate payments by check...
 You all dream about it!
 Because if checks are still used, the management of this method of payment becomes a real headache for many merchants.